Your bounce rate can be such a scary number, right?

 If you’re still unsure about the bounce rate you should be targeting, Google Analytics can help you figure it out.

-Google Analytics gives you a quick visualization of the average bounce rate for what it believes is your industry.
+Google Analytics provides a quick visualization of the average bounce rate for what it believes is your industry.
 It does this by benchmarking.

 First, you need to set up benchmarking in Google Analytics.